WENDY'S GLOBAL ENGLISH

 I am the founder of Wendy's Global English.

-Wendy's Global English seeks to focus on one-to-one online learning sessions via social networking and discussions with native English speakers and non-native English speakers who are interested in topics related to English as a Global Language.
+Wendy's Global English seeks to focus on learning more about our world via discussions with native English speakers and non-native English speakers.

-Wendy's Global English seeks to create a community of like-minded English speaking individuals who may meet online to discuss or to learn more about Global English as well as explore other interesting topics.
+Wendy's Global English seeks to create a community of like-minded English speaking individuals who may meet online to discuss certain issues or to learn more about Global English as well as explore other interesting topics .

 Wendy's Global English seeks to connect with native English speakers as well as with non-native English speakers who are keen to be part of a global English speaking community.